a15599141/CSCI314GroupProject/README.md

-# Game development by project team Randomness
+# Source code of CSCI314 project